North Carolina Mesothelioma Lawyer

 Vermiculite Processing

 High Point, North Carolina, was the home of a W.R.
 Grace vermiculite processing plant.
 W.R.
-Grace operated a large vermiculite mine in Libby, Montana, and from the 1950s through 1990 produced millions of tons of this mineral contaminated with asbestos.
+Grace operated a large vermiculite mine in Libby, Montana, and from the 1950s through 1990, produced millions of tons of this mineral contaminated with asbestos.

 The company shipped the tainted vermiculite to processing plants around the country.
 At the High Point facility, workers processed thousands of tons and were at risk of developing asbestos-related illnesses.
-W.R.
-Grace eventually provided money to the Environmental Protection Agency to clean up this and other similar sites.[2]
-Workers, and nearby residents, were likely exposed for several years while the plant operated.

-Military Facilities with Asbestos
+North Carolina Military Facilities with Asbestos

-Veterans are among the groups hardest hit with asbestos exposure and related illnesses.
+Veterans are among the groups hardest hit by asbestos exposure and related illnesses.
 In North Carolina, several military facilities were known to have asbestos and put servicemen and women at risk of exposure.
 These include:

 - Johnson Air Force Base